Fixed: Duplicate without User-Selected Canonical error (Top solutions)

-Are you annoyed by frequent technical errors on your website?
-This refers to one of Google’s most common excluded errors, “duplicate without user-selected canonical,” found in the URL inspection results under the indexing—> pages section.
+Are you annoyed by frequent technical errors preventing your website from ranking?
+One common error found in Google search console is “duplicate without user-selected canonical.”
+You will get this error in the URL inspection results under the indexing -> pages section.

-Page indexing is possible; the options are Indexed or Not Indexed.
-This error is among the reasons it is not indexed due to possible duplicate content or incorrect canonical URLs.
+Page indexing can either be Indexed or Not Indexed.
+This error arises when page isn’t indexed due to possible duplicate content or incorrect/missing canonical URLs.
+This error can cause indexing problems and affect SEO performance of your website.

 Once you detect this problem on any web pages, you should ask yourself whether the web pages are suitable for indexing.
-If your answer is NO, then it is not an error.
-However, the following guidelines might help if the answer is YES.
+However, if the page is valuable and should be indexed, follow this blog to know what this error is, its causes, and reliable solutions to resolve it.

 What is “Duplicate without user-selected canonical” status?

-The “Duplicate without user-selected canonical” error occurs when Google finds multiple pages on your website with the same or almost identical content.
-Still, you didn’t select which pages would be the primary or “canonical” page.
+The “Duplicate without user-selected canonical” error occurs when Google finds multiple pages on your website with the same or almost identical content but doesn’t know which one to prioritize for indexing.
 Meanwhile, without you indicating which page Google should index, there is a high chance that none of the pages will be indexed.

 This mistake may harm your SEO by creating duplicate content and restricting important pages that won’t be indexed and ranked.
 Therefore, it’s vital to take care of it immediately.